scriptkidd/MyMOOCS/R/getclean/project/README.md

 ####Note:

 1. This script works as long as you are in the Samsung data is in your working directory.
 You can download the data from [here] (https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-2. This script uses matchcols() function from gdata package and assumes that gdata package is already installed.
+2. This script uses matchcols() function from 'gdata' package and assumes that gdata package is already installed.
 I am checking for the existance of the package even though  it is not a 'rubrics' for evaluation.
 If the script throws some unexpected error:
 	* Use intall.packages("gdata") to install gdata
 	* Make sure you are in "UCI HAR Dataset" folder
+	* Send me a bug report! (optional, but appreciated!)